illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

   -
     name: Meetings
     points: 5
-    description: You will be meeting with your project mentor twice...you need to prepare and attend.
+    description: You will be meeting with your project mentor in person once...you need to prepare and attend.
     details: Attendance = 3 points; 2 points for being prepared at meetings.
   -
     name: Alpha